quire-api/quire-api/src/main/resources/description.md

 After your user clicks `Accept`, the access will be granted, and he will be redirected to the URL you specified in the `redirect_uri` parameter.

-Alternatively, you can prepare a link on your website for your users to click.
-Once your user clicks it, he will be redirected to Quire and start the same authorization flow as shown above.
+Alternatively, you can prepare a link on your website to redirect your users to Quire for authorization.

 The syntax of the link is as follows: